hyprsoftcorp/WindowsIoTCoreDashboard/README.md

 # Windows 10 IoT Core Dashboard
 The Windows 10 IoT Core Dashboard is the Universal Windows Platform (UWP) version of the web based management dashboard that's built into Windows 10 IoT Core.

+## Windows IoT Core Version Requirements
+**The current release requires Windows 10 IoT Core build version 10.0.10531.**

 ## Cross-Platform Testing
 This project has only been tested on a desktop, a Surface 3 Pro, a Raspberry PI 2 B, and a Windows 10 Mobile emulator.
 It doesn't appear to run very well on the emulator yet and due to a bug in the current release of Windows 10 IoT Core no dialogs can be displayed using the Windows.UI.Popups.MessageDialog class so functionality is significantly reduced.

 ## Current Features
 * Displays general Windows IoT Core device information (model, name, OS version, etc.).
-* Displays general device performance metrics (CPU usage, total, in use, and available memory).
+* Displays general device performance metrics (CPU usage, total, in use, and available memory, network in/out).
 * Ability to reboot and shutdown the device.
 * Displays installed and running applications.
 * Displays available devices (i.e. device manager enumeration).